act3-ai/aceup/README.md

 /bin/zsh -c "$(curl -fsSL https://raw.githubusercontent.com/act3-ace/aceup/main/act3-login)"
 ``` -->

+### Caveats

+1. ACT3 Login configures tools installed by Homebrew.
+Alternate installations of the same tools configured by ACT3 Login will produce unexpected behavior after running the script.
+2. ACT3 Login is not guaranteed to work for WSL2.

 ### Troubleshooting

 > My previous token is still stored when I check the keyring.